HMS Biter (D97): French service

 Biter was returned to the US Navy on 9 April 1945.
 She underwent a refit and was lent to the French Navy, where she was renamed Dixmude.
 The Flotille 3FB equipped with Douglas Dauntless dive bombers served on the ship between 1945 and 1949 during several campaigns in French Indochina.
-On 24 January 1951 she was removed from the US Navy register and disarmed during her next refit between 1951–1953.
+On 24 January 1951 she was removed from the US Navy register and disarmed during her next refit between 1951 and 1953.
 She then became an accommodation ship until 1965, when she was returned to the US Navy, who sank her as a target ship on June 16, 1966, in a 6th Fleet exercise, Exercise Deep Six.